Opportunities for Youth Achievement Initiative

 The objective of this initiative is to increase the number of lower-income students who enter Kindergarten as high-achievers (at or above grade-level norms) and achieve reading proficiency by third grade.

-Grants will fund quality preschool programs that provide structured, school- or center-based education for children ages 3-5, with a focus on early literacy and parent engagement.
+Grants support quality preschool programs that provide structured, school- or center-based education for children ages 3-5, with a focus on early literacy and parent engagement.
 Grants will also fund early literacy programs – for students in Kinder to 3rd grades – working to decrease the post-PreK fadeout that can occur once children enter the public school system.

 Andy Roddick Foundation Camps